StefanoAnzolut/business-guide/source/integrations/google.rst

 - Read the information displayed, accept the terms of service and privacy policy if you agree with them and click **Continue**

-You’ll be asked to allow access to finish installation.
+You’ll need to allow access to finish installation.

 - Click **Allow** if you agree